corentinlebas45/uxodocs/docs/fast2/components/dashboards.md

 We will here just focus on one main filter, which would help to only get the relevant data for either a ratio or datatable of success or failure along the migration.

-Our need is to only the the documents/punnets, whose status are `ProcessedException` (to gather all failed documents, no matter the task where the exception got thrown) or the documents/punnets being both `ProcessedOK` from the injection task (which will be called here: **Last task**).
+Our need is to only the the documents/punnets, whose status are `ProcessedException` (to gather all failed documents, no matter the task where the exception got thrown) or the documents/punnets being both `ProcessedOK` from the injection task (which will be called here: <b>Last task</b>).

 In short, we only want to select :